 From the Tower of David to Old Jaffa, Tel Aviv to Damascus Gate, each of the nine looks continued to raise the stakes.
 Culminating, most appropriating, with the slay of one final look at the Dead Sea.
 So without further adieu… we present the Divine Nine:

-The gown officially named “Ms. Genesis” by Galia Lahav herself, and the rest of us blessed by it’s presence.
-Though it’s statement neckline and dramatic embellishments would read largely Elizabethan in most environments, the gown immediately adopted a heavenly appeal there in Jerusalem’s Tower of David.
+The gown officially named “Ms. Genesis” by Galia Lahav herself, leaves the rest of us blessed by it’s presence.
+Though its statement neckline and dramatic embellishments would read largely Elizabethan in most environments, the gown immediately adopted a heavenly appeal there in Jerusalem’s Tower of David.
 (Galia Lahav Ms. Genesis gown, galialahav.com)

 A core of nude corsetry, draped in layers of gossamer tulle with embroidered sleeves, a cape overlay and a train that never seems to end.
 Maybe an angel, or proof that God is, in fact, a woman.
 (Galia Lahav Magnolia ballgown, galialahav.com ; Enchanted Atelier by Liv Hart earrings and headpieces, livhart.com)